TianpeiLuke/nlp-pipeline/slipbox/project_planning/2025-07-09_simplify_pipeline_assembler.md

 ## Benefits

 These changes align with the goals outlined in [Dependency Resolution Explained](../pipeline_design/dependency_resolution_explained.md) and support the alias functionality described in [Dependency Resolution Alias Support](./2025-07-08_dependency_resolution_alias_support_plan.md).
+They also integrate with the enhanced property reference handling approach described in [Enhanced Property Reference](../pipeline_design/enhanced_property_reference.md).

 1. **Maintainability**:
    - Smaller, more focused methods